datahub-project/datahub/metadata-ingestion/source_docs/superset.md

 This plugin extracts the following:

-- List of charts and dashboards
+- Charts, dashboards, and associated metadata

 ## Quickstart recipe